Updated for 2017!

 Walt and Roy Disney were apparently so pleased with Charlotte’s Mickey Mouse doll that they rented a building on Hyperion Avenue near the studio, which they titled “the Doll House.”
 Here Charlotte and six other seamstresses produced 300 to 400 dolls per week, with these first production dolls rubber stamp on the underside of the doll’s foot: “Walt Disney’s Mickey Mouse Design Patent Applied For.”

 Wikipedia further tells us that Charlotte Clark continued to hand craft dolls personally for Disney, which he have away as gifts to friends, family and business contacts.
 These dolls often included a personalized embroidered label that reads, “A Charlotte Clark creation made especially for Walt Disney, copyright W.D.Productions.”

-What are the going rate these days for Mickey Mouse dolls for sale in the mass of fantastic stores at Walt Disney World?
-Remember prices change without notice, but here are a few prices to base your souvenir budgets on.
+What are the 2017 going rates for Mickey Mouse dolls for sale in the mass of fantastic stores at Walt Disney World?
+Remember prices change without notice, but here are a price samples to base your souvenir budgets on.